MayaOrange/users/README.md

   Date of birth must be in the formats dd/MM/yyyy | dd-MM-yyyy | yyyy/MM/dd | yyyy-MM-dd.
   User must reach the age of majority witch is 18 years

-  France is an optional field
+  Country of Residence is an mandatory field and cannot be null or empty.
   France is the only Country of Residence accepted.
 Allowed values: FR, FRANCE, France.

+  Phone number is an optional field
+  Phone number should be in a french format (eg 06 01 01 01 01)

   Gender is an optional Gender (Female/Male/Non-Binary)
 ```

 - To update an existing user by ID: